Arizona fires sweep land rich with ancient sites, artifacts

 The monument has some 2,600 archaeological sites across 54 square miles (141 square kilometers), representing a convergence of cultures on the Colorado Plateau in the Four Corners where New Mexico, Arizona, Colorado and Utah meet.
 The region includes the Grand Canyon, the Painted Desert, Hopi mesas, volcanic cinder fields, the largest contiguous ponderosa pine forest in the U.S. and the San Francisco Peaks — a mountain sacred to 13 Native American tribes.

-“That gives you an idea of the density of the cultural history here, and that continues outside the national monument boundaries into the national forest," Carter said.
+“That gives you an idea of the density of the cultural history here, and that continues outside the national monument boundaries into the national forest," said Lauren Carter, the monument's lead interpretive ranger.

 The Coconino National Forest on the southern edge of the plateau has surveyed just 20% of its 2,900 square miles (7,510 square kilometers) and logged 11,000 archaeological sites, Stevens said.
 Forest restoration work that includes mechanical thinning and prescribed burns has given archaeologists an opportunity to map sites and log items.
 More discoveries are expected because of the current wildfires, especially in the more remote areas, Stevens said.